Where Intel Stands With Analysts | Benzinga

 |0

-These 5 analysts have an average price target of $59.0 versus the current price of Intel at 49.725, implying upside.

-Below is a summary of how these 5 analysts rated Intel over the past 3 months.
-The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This current average represents a 15.71% increase from the previous average price target of $70.0.
+This current average has decreased by 15.37% from the previous average price target of $68.33.

 Some analysts publish their predictions for metrics such as growth estimates, earnings, and revenue to provide additional guidance with their ratings.
 When using analyst ratings, it is important to keep in mind that stock and sector analysts are also human and are only offering their opinions to investors.